 Rev. Jamie Green Klopotoski- President & Treasurer

 Originally from Wisconsin, Rev. Jamie has been living in Massachusetts since 2006.
 Jamie graduated from Northwestern University with a B.A in Religion and Jewish Studies, and from Harvard Divinity School with a Master's of Divinity.
 She is an ordained minister, and worked as a Youth Minister for the United Church of Christ before entering the brewing industry, most recently as Event Manager at Ipswich Ale Brewery.
 As the founder of Agape Brewing Community, Jamie dreams of changing the world through beer and love.
 She enjoys traveling to visit breweries, tasting beer, brewing beer, cooking, yoga, board games, painting, playing baritone saxophone, and planning big events.
-Jamie and her husband (The Timski) live in West Gloucester with their three cats, five chickens, and 10,000 bees.
+In addition to working at Agapé, Jamie teaches elementary school band lessons in Gloucester.
+Jamie and her husband (The Timski) live in West Gloucester with their three cats, twelve chickens, and a hive of honey bees.